Shahbaz-mahmood123/GKE-terraform/README.md

 ### WARN: K8s pod cannot be scheduled -- 0/3 nodes are available: 1 Insufficient cpu, 2 node(s) had volume node affinity conflict. preemption: 0/3 nodes are available: 1 No preemption victims found for incoming pod, 2 Preemption is not helpful for scheduling..

 This will occur if you are using smaller machines on the nodes.
-You can change the machine type to a larger instance to avoid this:
+You can change the machine type to a larger instance to avoid this.
+Your pods will get scheduled eventually, it will just take longer.
 ```
 machine_type = "n1-standard-4"
 ```